 The IRS has clear rules about the difference between a hobby and a business.
 In order to be eligible for tax deductions, you must ensure the IRS considers your business a business (by your intent, game-plan and efforts).
 I suggest you go online and read those rules, or sit down with your licensed CPA to find out more.

 The bottom line is that you don’t get to enjoy the tax deductions of having a business IF you aren’t treating your network marketing business like a real business.

 What I want to do in this post is share some of the most common tax deductions for network marketers in the United States (as of 2019).
 As a quick disclaimer, I am NOT a CPA, bookkeeper, or tax professional.
 I’m just sharing some of my first hand knowledge of doing my own small business taxes for more than a decade, and some things I found on the IRS website.

 The deductions listed below are subject to change at any time, so make sure you visit the IRS website frequently or find out from your CPA.
 Ultimately, it’s your responsibility to know what you can and can’t deduct on your taxes.
 This article is for educational purposes only and is NOT financial or tax advice.

 All of these “deductions” I’m going to share with you today are by no means exclusive to network marketing.
 They are available to anyone who owns any type of business.
-In fact, all of these deductions are right off the official IRS website and the Schedule C for your tax return.
+In fact, all of these deductions are right off the official IRS website and the Schedule C Form for your tax return.
 I am simply sharing that information with you.

 Here are the common categories on a Schedule C: